 We are an emerging growth company providing technology solutions to improve the clinical effectiveness and efficiency of healthcare providers.
-Our mission is to develop, manufacture and market innovative proprietary products and services that assist our customers, who include insurance plans, physicians and risk assessment groups, in evaluating and treating chronic diseases.
+Our mission is to develop, manufacture and market innovative proprietary products and services that assist our customers in evaluating and treating chronic diseases.
 In 2011, we began commercializing our first patented and U.S. Food and Drug Administration, or FDA, cleared product, which measured arterial blood flow in the extremities to aid in the diagnosis of peripheral arterial disease, or PAD.
-In March 2015, we received FDA 510(k) clearance for the next generation product, QuantaFloTM, which we began commercializing in August 2015.
-In April 2015, we launched our multi-test service platform, WellChecTM, to more comprehensively evaluate our customers' patients for chronic disease, including heart attacks and strokes, using our QuantaFloTM product as well as other tests.
-However, in October 2016, we shifted our marketing focus for WellChecTM from direct contracts with health insurance plans under which we acted as the primary WellChecTM service provider to contracts to supply our software and equipment to vendors who employ medical professionals to do annual wellness visits for health insurance plans.
-We did not record any WellChecTM revenue in 2016.
-We believe our products position us to provide valuable information to our customer base of insurance plans, physicians and risk assessment companies, which in turn permit them to better guide patient care.
+In March 2015, we received FDA 510(k) clearance for the next generation version of our product, QuantaFloTM, which we began commercializing in August 2015.
+We believe our products and services position us to provide valuable information to our customer base, which in turn permits them to better guide patient care.

-In the year ended December 31, 2016, we had total revenue of \$7,434,000 and a net loss of \$2,554,000 compared to total revenue of \$7,001,000 and a net loss of \$8,501,000, in 2015.
+In the year ended December 31, 2017, we had total revenues of \$12,452,000 and a net loss of \$1,510,000 compared to total revenues of \$7,434,000 and a net loss of \$2,554,000, in 2016.
+In the three months ended December 31, 2017, we had a net profit of \$254,000, which was the first profitable quarter in our history.